brotkrueml/schema/Documentation/Developer/ExtendingVocabulary.rst

    .. note::
       With the :php:`\Brotkrueml\Schema\Attributes\Type` attribute the class
       is recognised as a type model class.
-All types are collected on compile
-      time: When you add/change/remove a class, you have to flush the cache via :guilabel:`Admin Tools > Maintenance` or the :bash:`flush:cache` command on CLI.
+All types are collected on :abbr:`DI (dependency injection)` compile time: When you add/change/remove a class, you have to flush the cache via :guilabel:`Admin Tools > Maintenance` or the :bash:`flush:cache` command on :ref:`CLI <t3coreapi:symfony-console-commands>`.

 #.
 Create the view helper (optional)